Portus Lemanis: Location and construction

 The fort stood on a hill overlooking a reach of sea which has since been drained to form the Romney Marsh.
 A harbour lay to the south and east.
 A vicus (civilian settlement) had also sprung up in its proximity, situated astride the road that led to Canterbury.

 The construction of the Saxon Shore-era fort can be dated to the late 270s, as is evidenced by its late-style characteristics, including forward-projecting towers.
 The remains are in poor condition, since the ground, mostly clay, has at places given way.
 The southern side of the fort is wholly missing, and elsewhere the remains have been moved at various angles, while little evidence of interior structures (remains of a bath and possibly the principia) survives.
 The site is still relatively unknown: the only major archaeological excavations were carried out by Roach Smith in 1850 and 1852.

 The remains of the main rampart show a strong construction ca. 3.9 m wide, and surviving sections are still between 6 and 8 m in height.
 The wall is built of recycled material from earlier structures and bonded with bands of brick, which include several roofing tiles.
 Originally, the fort may have had about 14 towers.
 A single main gate survives towards the east, as well as several posterns.
 Its shape may have been an irregular pentagon, which covered an area of ca. 3.4 ha; but this shape would be unusual for Roman forts, especially in the Saxon Shore system.

-The site, long known locally as Stutfall Castle, is on private land and may not be visited, but a fairly good view can be obtained at a distance from a public footpath running along the escarpment, and another view from a poorly maintained footpath to the west (erroneously shown on the Ordnance Survey map as running through the centre of the remains).